marcelrv/openhab2/addons/binding/org.openhab.binding.windcentrale/README.md

 ## Thing Configuration

 The thing mandatory configuration is the selection of the mill.
-Optional configuration is the number of Wind Parts ("Wind Delen") and the refresh interval.
+Optional configuration is the number of wind shares ("Winddelen") and the refresh interval.

 ## Channels